dwrobel/flatcam/README.md

 3.03.2019

 - minor UI changes for Gerber UI
-- after an object move, the apertures plotted shapes are deleted from canvas and the mark all button is deselected
+- ~~after an object move, the apertures plotted shapes are deleted from canvas and the 'mark all' button is deselected~~
+- after move tool action or any other transform (rotate, skew, scale, mirror, offset), the plotted apertures are kept plotted.
+- changing units now will convert all the default values from one unit type to another
+- prettified the selection shape and the moving shape
+- initial work in object hovering shape

 02.03.2019